Tai Tuivasa: Ultimate Fighting Championship

 Tuivasa was scheduled to face Walt Harris on 30 October 2021 at UFC 267; however, Harris pulled out of the bout.
 Tuivasa was then scheduled to face Augusto Sakai on 20 November 2021 at UFC Fight Night 198, but due to visa issues for Tuivasa, the bout was scrapped.
 The bout was rescheduled and eventually took place on 11 December 2021 at UFC 269.
 Tuivasa won the fight via knockout in the second round.
 The win also earned Tuivasa his third Performance of the Night bonus award.

 Tuivasa faced Derrick Lewis on 12 February 2022 at UFC 271.
 Tuivasa won the fight via knockout in round two.
 The win earned him a Performance of the Night bonus award.

 Tuivasa faced Ciryl Gane on 3 September 2022 at UFC Fight Night 209.
 Despite a knockdown for Tuivasa in the second round, he lost the fight via knockout in round three.
 This fight earned him the Fight of the Night award.

 Tuivasa faced Sergei Pavlovich on 3 December 2022, at UFC on ESPN 42.
 He lost the fight via knockout in the first round.

 Tuivasa faced Alexander Volkov on 10 September 2023, at UFC 293.
 He lost the fight via ezekiel choke in the second round.

 Tuivasa was scheduled to face Marcin Tybura on 17 February 2024, at UFC 298.
 On 12 January 2024, it was announced that the fight was rescheduled to headline UFC Fight Night 239 on 16 March 2024.
 He lost the bout in the first round due to a rear-naked choke submission.

 Tuivasa faced Jairzinho Rozenstruik on 18 August 2024 at UFC 305.
 He lost the fight by split decision.
 Judge Howie Booth, who scored the fight 30-27 for Tuivasa, was relieved of his duties midway through the event, and received widespread criticism from pundits, fighters and fans for his scorecard; 15 out of 15 media outlets scored the bout 30-27 for Rozenstruik.

+After almost an 18-month hiatus, Tuivasa faced Tallison Teixeira on 1 February 2026, at UFC 325.
+He lost the fight by unanimous decision.

+Tuivasa was scheduled to face Sean Sharaf on 2 May 2026 at UFC Fight Night 275.
+However, Sharaf withdrew due to a broken nose and was replaced by Louie Sutherland.
+After being deducted one point due to an illegal knee to the head, Tuivasa lost the fight via unanimous decision.

+Tuivasa faced Robelis Despaigne on 19 September 2026 at UFC 331.
+He lost the fight by split decision, tying Tony Ferguson for the most consecutive losses in UFC history with eight.